 Between eight and twelve Tents are set up for travellers, each of which provides comfort with a cooling feature of shade-clothing over the tent.
 Tanzania's Nasikia Mobile Camp moves between the two locations throughout the year, except for April and May.

-Each of the safari tents is made from canvas with shade-clothing over the entire tent.
+Nasikia Mobile Camp: Bologonja & Southern part of the Serengeti, each of the safari tents is made from canvas with shade-clothing over the entire tent.
 The patio features chairs and a table for guests to relax and enjoy the outdoors.
 The tents offer a desk and chair, a storage chest, a wardrobe with robes, slippers, an umbrella as well as a laundry bag.

 Furthermore, luggage racks, bedside tables, bed footers and beds add to the comfort.
-The ensuite bathroom features a ceramic wash basin with running water, a mirror, and a toilet and a shower.
+The ensuite bathroom features a ceramic washbasin with running water, a mirror, and a toilet and a shower.
 Each of the tents provides an extensive solar lighting system.